reharik/dagon/README.md

         // If you follow the convention and put your bootstrapper next to your package.json
         // then __dirname will suffice
         x.pathToRoot(__dirname)
-        // this will require all ogf the modules found in said directory and it will do so recursively .requireDirectoryRecursively('./src')
+        // this will require all ogf the modules found in said directory
+        // and it will do so recursively .requireDirectoryRecursively('./src')
         // this will require all of the modules in said directory, but not recursively .requireDirectory('./somewhereelse')
         // this will group a number of modules such that you can then require the groupname
         // and recieve an array of modules.
 More on this later ( I hope ) groupAllInDirectory('./myImplementationOfAStrategy', 'stragegy')
         // here you can specify an alternate name for a dependency.
-A "rename" requires a "withThis" .rename('bluebird').withThis('Promise')
+        // A "rename" requires a "withThis"
+        .rename('bluebird').withThis('Promise')
         .rename('lodash').withThis('_')
-        // here you can override either a previously declared dependency ( say, through the "requireDirectory" method )
+        // here you can override either a previously declared dependency
+        // ( say, through the "requireDirectory" method )
-        // or just register a generically named dependecy and point to it's location.l  Very nice for testing purposes
+        // or just register a generically named dependecy and point to it's location.
+        // Very nice for testing purposes
         // A "for" requires a "require"
         .for('genericLogger').require('./src/myPersonalLogger')
         // Here we can do some post registration configuration.
-You must specify which dependency instantiate refers to
+        // You must specify which dependency instantiate refers to
         // I will nned to write a section on this .for('someModule').instantiate(i=>i
-            .asClass() // alternately .asFunc() // if your module is an object then you do not need to specify .withParameters('myConnectionString', 'someOtherSetting')
+            .asClass() // alternately .asFunc()
+            // if your module is an object then you do not need to specify .withParameters('myConnectionString', 'someOtherSetting')
             .initializeWithMethod('init')
             .withInitParameters('heySomeOtherValue', {hey:'lots of other values'})